Mom's Dinner

 You always want to make sure you trim the woody hard stem end from your fresh asparagus.
 You will never be able to chew thru it and you don’t want your guests politely chewing for 10 minutes!

-Now line that piece up with the rest of the bundle (at the frans end).
+Now line that piece up with the rest of the bundle.
 Then cut the rest of the asparagus at the point where the pre trimmed piece ends.
 Voila- you’re left with tender, yummy asparagus, ready to cook!

 Fresh Asparagus